Rudiio/Bacteria/README.md

 ### data.ipynb

 It extracts the data from the experimental data from Duvernoy.
 The results are plots of the distributions of the different important features.
 Everything is explained into the file.
+I did not push the data on the repository as they are not mine but the just put the folder **Data_Duvernoy** in the same the folder.

 ## Simulations